perwu/MIAS/README.md

 <b>Fig. 1: The network-based approach</b><br>
 </p>

 Our prediction successfully identified genes and pathways known to be associated with anti-PD1, and was further validated by 6 CRISPR gene sets associated with tumor resistance to cytotoxic T cells and targets of the 36 compounds that have been tested in clinical trials for combination treatments with anti-PD1.
-Mapping drug target data to our top MHC I-associated genes also identified inhibitors that could potentially enhance tumor response to anti-PD1, such as inhibitors of CDK, GSK3B, and PTK2.
-The MIAS score showed a good correlation with patient response to anti-PD1 for 411 melanoma samples complied from 6 cohorts.
+Mapping drug target data to our top MHC I-associated genes also identified inhibitors that could potentially enhance tumor response to anti-PD1, such as inhibitors of CDK, GSK3B, and PTK2. <b>The MIAS score showed a good correlation with patient response to anti-PD1 for 411 melanoma samples complied from 6 cohorts.</b>

 # Calcluate the MHC I association immunoscore (MIAS) score
 Our analysis indicated that MIAS score can be a useful feature to build integrative machine-learning models for anti-PD1 response prediction.
 The following script help people to calculate the MIAS scores of the melanoma patient samples using their transcriptomic data.